lerax-chain/lerax-chain/docs/docs/design/txrelayer.md

 ## TxRelayer in Edge

-In Polygon Edge, the TxRelayer module contains a client communicating with an Ethereum node and a wallet for signing transactions.
+In Lerax Chain, the TxRelayer module contains a client communicating with an Ethereum node and a wallet for signing transactions.

 !!! info "Details on using the TxRelayer"